 The proposed methods largely follow EPA's guidelines, with the one notable exception being the use of ten volunteers per study aim, rather than the Agency's existing recommendation of six volunteers per study aim.
-The greater number of study participants should yield more useful information than might otherwise be obtained.
-The protocol also incorporated a number of recommendations that had been made by the Board previously, such as the use of dosimetry-generated data rather than use of a standardized dosage amount, which will likely generate data more representative of real-world use by consumers.
+The greater number of study subjects should yield more useful information than might otherwise be obtained.
+The protocol also incorporated the use of dosimetry-generated data, which will likely generate data representative of real-world use by consumers.

-As has been pointed out previously in Board reviews of other repellency protocols, the proposed statistical approach is not ideal and the calculation of complete protection time is not the best end-use of the study data.
-Calculating the proportion of individuals protected for a given time may be a better way to report the data and should be considered.
+As has been pointed out previously in Board reviews of other repellency protocols, the proposed statistical approach fails to account for censoring of data and the calculation of complete protection time is not the best end-use of the study data.
+Calculating the proportion of individuals protected for a given time may be a better way to report this type of data and should be considered by the Agency.